 Beyond that national dish of pad Thai

-The tamarind-flavoured noodle dish is a mouthwatering crowd pleaser, but whether you’re visiting Thailand or your favourite local restaurant, it’s time to get out of your comfort zone and take those tastebuds on a journey by trying something different!
+The tamarind-flavoured noodle dish is a mouthwatering crowd-pleaser, but whether you’re visiting Thailand or in your favourite local restaurant, it’s time to get out of your comfort zone and take those tastebuds on a journey by trying something different!

 - Tuck into a meat salad known as larb.
 Ground up meat (usually pork) is cooked and spiced with liberal amounts of chilli, lime and fresh herbs.
 This dish is considered the unofficial dish of Laos but eaten frequently on the streets of Isaan.

-- Break away from the typical repertoire of green curry with an aromatic massaman curry from southern Thailand.
-Ingredients like toasted cardamom, cinnamon, cloves, and nutmeg are toasted and fused with a paste of dried chili peppers, cilantro seeds, lemongrass, galangal, shrimp paste, shallots, and garlic to make the base of this meaty tamarind curry.
+- Breakaway from the typical repertoire of green curry with an aromatic massaman curry from southern Thailand.
+Ingredients like toasted cardamom, cinnamon, cloves, and nutmeg are toasted and fused with a paste of dried chilli peppers, cilantro seeds, lemongrass, galangal, shrimp paste, shallots, and garlic to make the base of this meaty tamarind curry.

 - Forget mango salad and try som tum instead — a spicy salad made from unripened green papaya.

 - Pad see ew is a popular street fare in Bangkok, and if you’re looking to try a noodle other than pad thai, this is a good place to start.
 Cooking thick flat noodles in a hot work imparts a charred smoky taste you’ll want more and more of.

 - Nam tok is the Thai word for waterfall and the name given to a dish which envelopes grilled pieces of pork and its residue juices with lemon, chilli, aromatic mint, fish sauce and toasted rice.

 The dos and don’ts: important notes on food etiquette in Thailand